twalker/content-edible/readme.md

 ### Why?

 There are many great wysiwyg editors out there, from the slim [bootstrap-wysiwyg](http://mindmup.github.io/bootstrap-wysiwyg/) to the full-featured [Aloha Editor](http://www.aloha-editor.org/).
 I found most either were not quite what I needed, or far more than I needed.
-I wanted a small module to make execCommand more memorable, and control it elsewhere.
+I decided on a small module to make execCommand more memorable, and control it elsewhere.
 `content-edible` calls native browser document.execCommands with flagrant disregard for implementation descrepencies between browsers.

 ## Install